Information for enrolled students

 Semester schedules show which courses are taught when and by whom.
 Each slot also shows which module and module component this course belongs to.
 Please also check for limitations (eg. surnames A-K or L-Z only) and if classes start at a later date.
 Courses may be size restricted.
 If the course is full, please choose another option.

-Check the curriculum to see which courses must be taken and the number of CP that must achieved this semester.
+Check the curriculum to see which courses must be taken and the number of ECTS that must be achieved this semester.

 How to find lecture rooms